dancrew32/marcel/README.md

 Using `nodb => true` in the route prevents unnecessary classes from loading (since these images won't need database interaction).

-The `sig` parameter prevents end-users from creating their own resized versions of images (e.g. to prevent hacker from generating 10000, different-sized versions of the same image by updating w parameter 10000 times).
+The `sig` parameter prevents end-users (hackers, specifically) from creating their own resized versions of images (e.g. hacker tries generating 10000 different-sized versions of the same image by updating `w` parameter to 10000 different values).

 ### `image::get` Parameters